Available in Classic and VPC

 View policy details

-- Application target: you can review the permission information applied to the policy.
+- Application target: You can view the permission information applied to the policy.

-- Allocated resource: you can check the resource information (Sub Account, Group, and Role) where the policy is allocated, and you can cancel the policy allocation through the [Unsubscribe] button.
+- Allocated resource: You can check information such as sub account, group, and role of resourced where the policy is allocated, and you can cancel the policy allocation through the [Unsubscribe] button.

 Edit policies

-- Edit the policy information, and then click the [Edit] button.
+- Edit the policy information, and then click [Edit].

 Delete policies

-- Click the [Delete] button once the delete window appears.
+- Click [Delete] once the delete window appears.

 If there are resources where the policy is allocated, the policy cannot be deleted.
-After unsubscribing the policy allocation on the policy details page, the policy can be deleted.
+After cancelling the policy allocation on the Policy details page, the policy can be deleted.

 A role is a temporary credential configured with policies.
 Unlike policies, which are permanent credentials that can only be assigned to sub accounts, roles can also assign permissions to resources themselves, such as Servers, in addition to accounts.

-- Server Role: a Server Role can only be assigned to VPC-based Server resources.
-On Servers assigned with roles, you can access services and resources within NAVER Cloud Platform without storing separate Access Keys for credentials.
+- Server role: A server role can only be assigned to VPC-based server resources.
+On a server assigned with roles, you can access services and resources within NAVER Cloud Platform without storing separate access keys for credentials.

-- Account Role: an Account Role can assign sub accounts the permission to access the main account's portal/console.
+- Account role: Assign sub accounts with the permission to access the main account's portal/console.
 Sub accounts with assigned roles can access resources of the target account through role switching.

-- Single Sign-On Role: a Single Sign-On Role allows for the assignment of accessible permissions to the portal/console for External IdP users of Ncloud Single Sign-On.
+- Single Sign-On role: Assign access permissions to the portal/console for external IdP users of Ncloud Single Sign-On.

-- Service Role: a Service Role can assign the targeted service the permission to access another service resource.
+- Service role: Assign the targeted service the permission to access another service resource.

-By utilizing Server Roles, you can prevent the risk of Access Keys that need to be stored within the Server being leaked, and omit deployment tasks for the periodical changing of the Key.
+By utilizing server roles, you can prevent the risk of access keys that need to be stored within the server being leaked, and omit release tasks for the periodical changing of the key.

 - When the Role information page appears, enter the name, type, and description of the role you want to create.